 CONCLUSIONS AND PROSPECTIVE DIRECTIONS

 Drought stress is a critical challenge in wheat production, negatively impacting output, quality, and global food security.
 Given the increasing severity of climate conditions globally, the imperative to cultivate drought-resistant wheat cultivars has become paramount.
 Recent study has significantly advanced the comprehension of the genetic, physiological, and morphological determinants of drought tolerance.
-Nonetheless, numerous gaps persist that necessitate coordinated efforts from both scholars and policymakers to resolve.
+Nonetheless, numerous gaps persist that require coordinated efforts by both scholars and policymakers to resolve.

 Principal Discoveries